 How may I review Saint Louis County's record of my house or of another house in Saint Louis County?

 You can view the Assessor’s record for any property in the county by going to Real Estate Information and search by locator number, name or address to find the specific property record.
 Information available on the record includes: ownership, legal data, sales history, dwelling information and a property sketch (when available).

 Does "Improvements" on my Property Record mean that I made improvements to my house?

 Not necessarily.
-For most homeowners, "improvements" include the house, any attached or separate garage, porch, wood deck, patio, barn, some sheds, etc. The value listed for "improvements" is the estimated combined value of all these structures, including the house, as opposed to the value of the land itself.
-Any land that has a home or other structures built on it will always have a value listed for improvements.
+"Improvements" are any buildings, additions to buildings or other structures that are permanently attached to the land.
+For example, anything that has been added to permanently improve the lot like a garage, porch, deck/patio, pool, etc. The value listed for "improvements" is the estimated combined value of all these structures, including the house, as opposed to the value of the land itself.
 However, this does not suggest that any additions or changes have recently been made to your property.

 How can I appeal the assessed value of my real estate property?